Medicare Advantage, Medicare Supplement (MediGap), and Medicare Prescription Drug (PDP) Insurance

 Original Medicare offers coverage for services and supplies that are considered to be medically necessary, such as doctor visits, lab tests and wheelchairs.
 There are several alternative plans you can choose from for additional coverage, and each plan must offer at least the same coverage as Original Medicare.

 - Medicare Advantage Plan, also known as Part C, combines Part A and Part B as a replacement to Medicare for more comprehensive health care coverage.
-We offer leading Medicare Advantage Plans in Oregon and SW Washington including Health Net, Moda Health Plan, Providence Health Plan, Regence BlueCross, and UnitedHealthcare.
+We offer Medicare Advantage Plans in Oregon and SW Washington from a variety of carriers.
 Complete and return the Medicare Scope of Appointment below if you would like us to contact you with details about Medicare Advantage Plans.

 - Medicare Supplemental Plan, also known as Medigap, has a higher premium but supplements the coverage gaps and deductibles that Part A and Part B leave behind.
-We offer Medicare Supplement (MediGap) plans from Moda Health Plan, Regence BlueCross, and UnitedHealthcare.
+We offer Medicare Supplement (MediGap) plans from Moda Health Plan, Providence, and Regence BlueCross.
 Medicare Supplement plans do not require the Scope of Appointment.

 - Medicare Prescription Drug Plan (PDP).
-We offer Asuris Health Plan Medicare Prescription Plan.
+We offer Medicare Advantage Prescription Drug plans from a variety of carriers.
 There are also many other Medicare Prescription Drug Plan at the Medicare website.
 Medicare Prescription Drug Plans require us to collect the Scope of Appointment form.

 How to Prepare for Medicare